...

 Under HIPAA, any vendor who handles your patient data is considered a business associate.
 You are required to have a signed business associate agreement, or BAA, with every one of them.
 The BAA obligates the vendor to protect patient data and to notify you of any breach within 60 days.

+A vendor can sign a BAA and still have weak passwords, no multi-factor authentication, and outdated software.
+The agreement transfers some legal responsibility but it does not protect your patients.
 HIPAA also requires you to assess the security practices of your business associates as part of your own risk analysis.
 Most dental practices never do this.

 How to Evaluate Vendor Security